 git checkout master git pull upstream master git push origin master

 and then I would return to working on the branch for my feature.
 How to do that exactly?
 Read on!

 Step 3.
 Checkout a new branch

 Branches are a way of isolating your features.
 For example, if I am working on several features, I would want to keep them separate, and “submit them” (in what is called a pull request) to be added to the main repository codebase.
 Each repository, including your fork, has a main branch, which is usually called “master”.
-THe master branch of a fork should always be in sync with the repository it is forked from (which I usually refer to as “upstream”) and then branches of the fork consistently updated with that master.
+As mentioned earlier, the master branch of a fork should always be in sync with the repository it is forked from (which I usually refer to as “upstream”) and then branches of the fork consistently updated with that master.
 Given that we’ve just cloned the repo, we probably want to work off of the current development branch, which has the most up to date “next version” of the software.
 So we can start by checking out that branch:

 The addition of the